Nestvold/Stacc-KYC-Assignment/README.md

 ## Assignment description

 Started by brainstorming and doing some scetches.
 After some time I decided that a visual architecture would help.
-By using **Lucidcharts** i manage to draw a arcitecture.
+By using **Lucidcharts** I managed to draw an arcitecture.

 ![Arcitecture](assets/Arcitecture.png)